 To be sure you're drugs are covered:

 You can find out if your drugs need precertification.
-Just search the Preferred Drug List.
+Just search the Preferred Drug List PDFs at the top of the page.
 Please refer to your Summary of Coverage for specific information on pharmacy precertification requirements.

 Health benefits and health insurance plans are offered and/or underwritten by Aetna Health Inc. and/or Aetna Life Insurance Company (Aetna).
 In Florida, by Aetna Health Inc. and/or Aetna Life Insurance Company.
 In Maryland, by Aetna Health Inc., 151 Farmington Avenue, Hartford, CT 06156.
 Each insurer has sole financial responsibility for its own products.